School Health Services

 Individual Health Care Plans or Individual Health Plans (IHPs)

 Individual health care plans are also called individual health plans or IHPs.
 School nurses who are registered nurses write IHPs to guide how a student’s health care needs will be met while at school.
 The nurse works with the student, the student’s parents or legal guardians, the student’s health care provider, and other school staff to write the plan.
 IHPs are written for students who have special health care needs that must be met by school staff during the school day.
 IHPs are also written for students who have been approved by the school district to self-medicate or self-monitor.
-To learn more about IHPs, talk with your child’s school nurse or the SDPC coordinator of nursing.
+To learn more about IHPs, talk with your child’s school nurse or the SDPC Director of Health Services.

 Section 504 of the Rehabilitation Act of 1973 (Section 504)